10 Tips to Succeed When Working from Home

 Do you need to succeed at working from home because you own a home based business or you work freelance?
 Congratulations!
 You are a maverick and believe enough in your product or services that you are willing to forgo the traditional work setting.
 You have left the office or the factory and you are striking out on your own, making it imperative that you succeed.

 The fact is many Americans, especially women, are becoming entrepreneurs.
-There has been phenomenal growth in women owned businesses in the past few years.
+There has been phenomenal growth in women owned businesses in the past few years and many of them either work at home or started their venture at home before moving to an office setting.
 The numbers vary in other parts of the globe, but it is a trend that is still increasing.
-Many of those new entrepreneurs start their new venture working from home.

 Whatever the reasons you find yourself working from home, there are many advantages but, just like any other good thing, there can be pitfalls, too.
 Some are obvious and some are not so obvious.
 The bottom line is you want to succeed at working from home.
 It doesn't matter if you are starting your own business or working for someone else.
 For that reason, it is important to at least consider these 10 tips when your home is your work setting.

-10 Tips to Help You Succeed at Working from Home
+10 Tips to for Success When Working from Home

 Has anybody told you that to succeed at working from home you must have discipline?
 Well, they should have, because it does.
 Your home is probably equipped with many distractions, in many forms.
 To succeed at working from home it is imperative that you block out the distractions and concentrate on the task at hand - your work.